positivesocial/CAI-Intake/docs/USER_GUIDE.md

 ### General

-**Q: How accurate is the OCR parsing?**
+**Q: How accurate is the AI/OCR parsing?**

-A: OCR accuracy depends on document quality.
-Well-formatted PDFs achieve 95%+ accuracy.
-Handwritten documents may require more manual review.
+A: Accuracy varies by input quality:
+- Clean spreadsheets: 95%+
+- Typed PDFs: 90%+
+- Scanned documents: 85%+
+- Handwritten notes: 70%+ (needs review)

 **Q: Can I import from my existing software?**